Estilo-Pampa/estilo-casa-wealth/README.md

 6. Add the remote repository URL as a remote to your local repository by running the command `git remote add origin <remote repository URL>`.
 7. Push the local repository to the remote repository by running the command `git push -u origin main`.

 That's it!
-Now your project files are version controlled and stored in a remote repository that you can access from anywhere.
+Now your project files are version controlled and stored in a remote repository

-Continue

-Sure, here's the continued outline with file names and a brief description:
+continued outline with file names and a brief description:

 1. `arduino.ino` - This is the main code for the Arduino framework, which includes the functions for the temperature and humidity sensors, as well as the LCD display.